Haldyoso/01_personal_website/README.md

 **Hi there ✋!**

-This is my personal website built with HTML5, CSS-Bootstrap 5 and if udemy,youtube and the rest of the guidelines wills, then Javascript :man_teacher: 👨‍🏫
+This is my personal website built with HTML5, CSS-Bootstrap 5 and if udemy,youtube and the rest of the world wills, then Javascript :man_teacher: 👨‍🏫